poegroup/guide/sections/hello-world.md

     poe create ui

 At this point you'll be prompted for a project name, description, etc.
-Let's use the following values for out project:
+Let's use the following values for our project:

     project: todo-ui
     description: todo user interface